 Ambassador Ilyassov remarked: “Kazakhstan has always been and remains a strong supporter of the CWC and the OPCW.
 Contributing to the new Centre for Chemistry and Technology is an important way to strengthen the OPCW’s capacity in developing even more confidence in the verification regime.
 The Centre is a common endeavor that will further unite OPCW Member States in achieving a world free of chemical weapons.”

-Director-General Arias expressed his gratitude to the Government of Kazakhstan for its support and appealed to all OPCW States Parties in a position to make voluntary contributions to do so, emphasising that the new ChemTech Centre will be a resource for all States Parties and that “all contributions, regardless of size, are greatly appreciated”.
+Director-General Arias expressed his gratitude to the Government of Kazakhstan for its support and appealed to all OPCW Member States in a position to make voluntary contributions to do so, emphasising that the new ChemTech Centre will be a resource for all Member States and that “all contributions, regardless of size, are greatly appreciated”.

-So far, sixteen States Parties and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.
+So far, sixteen Member States and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.

 The project to build the ChemTech Centre is on-going and seeks to strengthen the OPCW’s capabilities to fully address new and emerging chemical weapons threats, as well as to support capacity building in OPCW Member States.
 The current OPCW Laboratory and Equipment Store are central to the effectiveness and integrity of the verification regime of the Chemical Weapons Convention, and they also contribute to the OPCW’s capacity-building and international cooperation activities.
 However, the current facility will soon no longer be fit-for-purpose due to its ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.